Can I Freeze a Compote?

 Compote made with sugar substitutes, such as honey, maple syrup, or artificial sweeteners, can also be frozen.
 Keep in mind that some sugar substitutes might slightly alter the texture after thawing.
 Test a small batch if you’re unsure of the outcome.

-How Do I Know If Frozen Compote Has Gone Bad?
+How Can I Tell If Frozen Compote Has Gone Bad?

-While frozen compote generally lasts 6 to 12 months, you should discard it if you notice:
+Frozen compote typically lasts for 6 to 12 months, but you should throw it away if you notice:

 • A sour or off smell upon defrosting.

-• Significant freezer burn with large dry or frosty patches.
+• Noticeable freezer burn with large, dry, or frosty areas.

 • A grainy or slimy texture after thawing.